-A material testing program is one part of data collection defined by ASCE 41 and required of rehabilitation projects regardless of the seismic design criteria selected.
-The material testing program is specific to the seismic force resisting system and need not be applied to structural materials not part of this system unless warranted by atypical project specific circumstances.
-The EDCR shall define the material testing program requirements including the following.
+A material testing program is one part of data collection defined by ASCE 41 and required of rehabilitation projects regardless of the seismic design criteria selected per Section 3.1 above.
+The material testing program is specific to the seismic force-resisting system and need not be applied to structural materials not part of this system unless warranted by atypical project specific circumstances.
+The EDCR shall define the material testing program executed in accordance with this section.

-6.1.1 The material testing program shall be directed and observed by the structural engineer or design professional in general responsible charge of the rehabilitation project per CEBC Section 319.2.

-6.1.2 The material testing program shall be undertaken after its scope and project specific requirements have been approved by DSA through the EDCR.
-Material sampling, testing, and test results shall be summarized in a report submitted to DSA.

-6.1.3 Completion of the material testing program and the report summarizing its findings shall be submitted to DSA as a supporting document with the submission of the rehabilitation project for plan review.
-Rehabilitation projects will be deemed incomplete when submitted without the material testing program report.
+- 6.1.1 The material testing program shall be directed and observed by the structural engineer or design professional in general responsible charge of the rehabilitation project per CEBC Section 319.2. - 6.1.2 The material testing program shall be undertaken after its scope and project specific requirements have been approved by DSA through the EDCR.
+Material sampling, testing, and test results shall be summarized in a report submitted to DSA. - 6.1.3 The material testing report shall be included as a supporting document with the submission of the rehabilitation project to DSA for plan review.
+Rehabilitation projects will be deemed incomplete when submitted without the material testing report.

-Exception: Under rare circumstances at the specific request of the school district, the DSA Regional Office to which the rehabilitation project is submitted may agree to initiate plan review prior to receipt of the material testing program report.
+Exception: Under rare circumstances at the specific request of the school district, the DSA regional office with jurisdiction over the rehabilitation project may agree to initiate plan review prior to receipt of the material testing report.
 Should the material testing program in such cases result in material properties less than those previously assumed, redesign will be required.
-When redesign is required, DSA reserves the rights to (1) discontinue plan review until a revised design consistent with the test results is submitted and (2) charge additional fees for the increased plan review effort incurred by the delayed completion of the material testing program.
-In no case will the rehabilitation project be approved prior to completion of the material testing testing program.
+When redesign is required, DSA reserves the rights to (1) discontinue plan review until a revised design consistent with the material test results is submitted and (2) charge additional fees for the increased plan review effort incurred by the delayed completion of the testing program.
+In no case will the rehabilitation project be approved prior to completion of the material testing program.

-6.1.4 When the seismic retrofit portion of the rehabilitation project is subject to a peer review per CEBC Section 322, the peer reviewer is required to accept material property assumptions, which typically requires completion of the material testing program prior to submission of the EDCR to DSA.
+6.1.4 When the seismic retrofit portion of the rehabilitation project is subject to a peer review per CEBC Section 322, the peer reviewer must concur with the material property assumptions, which typically requires completion of the material testing program prior to submission of the EDCR to DSA.